subscribe iconSubscribe to Notifications

 Trout and Dolly Varden

 Rainbow trout, cutthroat trout, and Dolly Varden are available in many of the freshwater drainages of POW.
-Trout and Dolly Varden are currently feeding on salmon fry and smolt.
-Fishing improves as water temperatures warm throughout the spring in both lakes and rivers.
-Productive drainages for trout include Luck, Klawock, and Sarkar lakes, the Thorne River, and Ratz Creek.
+Trout and Dolly Varden are feeding on salmon eggs.
+Productive drainages for trout include Luck, Klawock, and Sarkar lakes and Ratz Creek.
 Regulations regarding size limits, bag limits, and the use of bait can vary by waterbody, so please check the Southeast Alaska Sport Fish Regulation Summary.

 Halibut